 Manual invoicing is where you can create an invoice from scratch by entering billing items manually or pulling in the WIP, and then making adjustments.
 This manual invoice enables you to create and edit an invoice for a project that might not have time and expenses logged to it.
 This is useful for new Core users who are implementing the software and need to enter past invoices and other historical information (alternatively, you can do so using the Opening Balances option from the Projects screen).
 It is also used to make exception billing, say a customer walks into the office and you need to charge them really quick.
-Check the Core Help for details.
+Check Core Help Center for details.

 Invoices transferred from your accounting software are saved as manual invoices.
 It is important to note that manual invoicing does not support joint or phased billing.
 Also, there is also no such thing as a 'draft manual invoice'.
 These invoices also do not obey certain project rules, say Prevent Time/Expense Entry rule.